-- Do not use kits after their expiration dates. - Do not pool reagents. - Do not use disposable items beyond their expiration date. - All disposable items are for one time use.
+- Do not use kits after their expiration dates. - Do not pool reagents. - Do not use disposable items beyond their expiration date. - Do not use reagents or containers that are visibly damaged or show signs of leakage. - All disposable items are for one-time use.
 Do not reuse. - All equipment should be properly maintained according to the manufacturer's instructions.